 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: ROBERT HONKANEN__________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+The technique to identify and optimally inject both the OSLG and ILG are complex with multiple nuances which are best highlighted using a video format.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera